TC-LS2/blog/frontend/README.md

 To create tests, add `it()` (or `test()`) blocks with the name of the test and its code.
 You may optionally wrap them in `describe()` blocks for logical grouping but this is neither required nor recommended.

 Jest provides a built-in `expect()` global function for making assertions.
-A basic test could look like this:
+A basic test could look value this:

 ```js
 import sum from './sum';